"An aging ball player travels to Central America to get back his prized fastball while securing the nation's first, free democratic election."

 “Look, I just came down here to get my pitch back, I’m no “Che Guevara!”

-As a budding relationship grows between Brooks and NGO Faith St. Thomas, Crawford's growing sports notoriety provides a shining light onto the violent and pernicious forces who’d like to see nothing more than a corrupted electoral outcome.
-Crawford's close proximity to Faith and her political work wields unanticipated consequences – a heroic popularity in spite-of-himself.
+As a budding relationship grows between Brooks and NGO Faith St. Thomas, Crawford's growing sports notoriety provides a shining light onto the violent and pernicious forces who’d like to see a corrupted electoral outcome.
+Crawford's proximity to Faith and her political work wields unanticipated consequences; a heroic popularity in spite of himself.
 Crawford's pitch begins to return but the campaign to demoralize election officials intensifies.

 While Nicaragua teeters on the precipice of yet another all-out civil war, Crawford’s coaches and teammates are targeted and imprisoned.
-Although the race for the pennant is on, the city of Managua is overtaken by CIA backed, enemy shock troops.
-Crawford then summons a squad of eleven retired Major League American baseball players, dangerously confronts corrupted forces, primes his team in a race for the pennant and leads a barnstorming tour with his American make-shift squad into the countryside with an American brand of ambassadorship and baseball all of his own.
+Although the race for the pennant is on, the city of Managua is overtaken by CIA-backed, enemy shock troops.
+Crawford summons a squad of eleven retired Major League American baseball players, dangerously confronts corrupted forces, leads his team to the pennant while mounting a barnstorming tour with his American make-shift squad with an American brand of ambassadorship and baseball all of his own.

 “With a ball in his hand, and the last walk to the mound, a life once over, is now found again”.